johnwon2007/poker_transfers/README.md

      - build code in mac
      - pyinstaller --icon="img/logo.icns" pokalculator.py
   - The exe or dmg file will be saved under dist folder
+  - You can learn more about from https://pyinstaller.org/en/stable/
 2. Save it in a location of your choice.
 3. Ensure you have a PokerNow ledger CSV file ready for processing (if using online mode).